signaturescience/metscale/README.md

 ## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](https://github.com/signaturescience/metagenomics/blob/master/LICENSE) file for details.
+This software is licensed under the [BSD 3-Clause License](https://github.com/signaturescience/metagenomics/blob/master/LICENSE).

 ## Acknowledgments

 This project builds off work that began in the [Dahak project](https://github.com/dahak-metagenomics/dahak).
-For more information about the tools that are used within these workflows, please see DEPENDENCY_LICENSES.txt.
+More information about the tools used in the workflows is available in the [DEPENDENCY_LICENSES](https://github.com/signaturescience/metagenomics/blob/master/DEPENDENCY_LICENSES) file.